fatofthelan/Panhandler-Webinar-Skillet/README.md

 # Panhandler-Webinar-Skillet
-Example Skillet to create EDL objects from Panhandler Webinar
+Example resources from the Panhandler Webinar.